SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

         <div class="col-lg-6 col-md-6 nopadding" style="color: #F2F3F4;">
             <div class="boxtext">
                 <h2> Night in the Woods </h2><br><br>
                 Night in the Woods is a single-player adventure game.
-It was developed by Infinite Fall, a studio founded by game designer Alec Holowka and animator/artist Scott Benson, and published by Finji.
-It is a story-focused exploration game in which players control a young woman named Mae Borowski, who recently dropped out of college and has returned to her hometown to find unexpected changes.
-The game was funded via the crowdfunding platform Kickstarter, where it eventually earned over 400% of its US$50,000 funding goal.
+It is a story-focused exploration game in which we play Mae, a character coming back to her hometown that she explores, meeting and interacting with non-playable characters.
             </div>
         </div>
     </div>